On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 \begin{corollary} Let \(f\colon \R_+^d\to \R\) be right-continuous.
 If \(f\) is \(d\)-increasing or \(d\)-decreasing, then \(f\) induces a signed measure by \eqref{defmind} and \eqref{eqfmi2}. \end{corollary}

-Due to Example \ref{exmindgb}, the \(I\)-marginals of a measure inducing function \(f\) are in general not measure inducing.
-However, due to Corollary \ref{cordifun}, if the lower \(I\)-marginal \(f_I\) is either \(|I|\)-increasing or \(|I|\)-decreasing, then \(f_I\) is measure inducing for all \(I\subseteq\{1,\ldots,d\}\,.\) This yields the following result.
+Due to Example \ref{exmindgb}, the \(I\)-marginals of a measure-inducing function \(f\) are in general not measure-inducing.
+However, if the lower \(I\)-marginal \(f_I\) is either \(|I|\)-increasing or \(|I|\)-decreasing, then \(f_I\) is measure-inducing, see Corollary \ref{cordifun}.
+Hence the following result follows from the definition of \(\Delta\)-monotone and \(\Delta\)-antitone functions.